Theory, R functions & Examples

 Section: Ordination analysis

-Constrained ordination includes multivariate regression analysis, and as in ordinary least squared regression, the effect size is measured by R2, the coefficient of determination.
-R2 quantifies the variation in species composition explained by a linear model of the environmental variable(s), and can be calculated (if no covariables are included) from the analysis output as the sum of eigenvalues of constrained axes divided by the total variation (sum of all eigenvalues).
-The value of R2 in constrained ordination suffers from the same drawback as in ordinary regression, namely that it increases with the number of explanatory variables and decreases with the number of samples in the dataset, making the values incomparable between analyses done on different datasets.
+The value of R2 in constrained ordination suffers from the same drawback as in ordinary regression, namely that it decreases with the number of samples in the dataset and increases with the number of explanatory variables, making the values incomparable between datasets of different size.
 The solution is to use adjusted R2.
-The value of explained variation itself is not too informative unless it is compared with the variation the same number of explanatory variables could possibly explain (which is usually far from 100%).
-Also, even if the explanatory variables are in fact randomly generated, the R2 is non-zero and positive (in contrast to adjusted R2, which may be zero or even negative), and to decide whether the results are interpretable, it is useful to test their significance by Monte Carlo permutation test.
+The absolute value of explained variation itself is not too informative on its own unless it is put into the context, for example by comparing it to the variation the same number of explanatory variables could possibly explain on the same species composition data.
+Even if the explanatory variables are in fact randomly generated, the R2 is non-zero and positive (in contrast to adjusted R2, which may be zero or even negative), and to decide whether the results are interpretable, it is useful to test their significance by Monte Carlo permutation test.

 R2 is known to depend on the number of samples in the dataset (sites in our case) and on the number of explanatory variables: with the number of samples R2 decreases, and with the number of predictors (even if these are randomly generated) it increases (Fig. 1).
 The relationship can be expressed numerically: p random predictors explain (in average) p/(n-1) of the variation (where n is the number of samples in the analysis).